antarcticrainforest/PatternRecog/README.rst

    port install py27-numpy py27-scipy py27-netcdf4 opencv +python27

-The code expects ``daily`` rainfll input files in netcdf format.
+The code expects ``daily`` rainfall input files in netcdf format.
 As long as it is sub-daily the temporal resolution doesn't matter.
 Also any spatial resolution can be used to run the code.